-- De-Ethanization Keyera's 30,000 Bbls/d de-ethanizer processes ethane-rich streams of NGLs (referred to as C2+ mix) to create specification ethane and an NGL mix that can be fed into the fractionation facilities.
-The de-ethanizer is underpinned by a long term, fee-for-service agreement with a producer in the Alberta Deep Basin region. - Fractionation The total gross fractionation capacity at KFS for NGL streams (referred to as C3+ mix) is 66,000 Bbls/d.
+De-Ethanization: Keyera's 30,000 Bbls/d de-ethanizer processes ethane-rich streams of NGLs (referred to as C2+ mix) to create specification ethane and a C3+ NGL mix that can be fed into the fractionation facilities.
+The de-ethanizer is underpinned by a long term, take or pay fee-for-service agreement with a producer in the Alberta Deep Basin region.